NERV-DAO/documentation/NERV by-laws.md

 I. Yellow, blue and red teams are always divided into subgroups of at most 150 members.

 II.
-From amongst these members of every team, for every 10 members a coordinator is assigned by the captain.
+From amongst the members of each team, for every 10 members a coordinator is assigned by the captain.

 III.
 Captains that manage the teams may temporarily expel a particular member from the team.
+This can be done once at most every month.

 <p align="center">
 <b>( article 5-h )</b><br>